5l1v3r1/Movie-Tools/README.md

 Windows software to find,sort and categorize your movies/series files

 ## What can i do with this ?
-with this software, you will be able to copy all your **movie/series** files, when you plug any removeable device(such as USB, CD/DVD, External drives and ...)
+with this software, you will be able to copy all your **movie/series** files, whenever you plug any removeable device you can also sort **all** supported files in your computer, with just click one button in Movie finder section
-In addition, you can sort all your system **movie/series** files (avi, flv, mp4, mkv) by their names

 Series input | Series output
 ------------ | ------------